danishnaseem05/EyeWatch/README.md

 - Call the SynologyAPI&#39;s  run method from the Lib.java constructor and save the Filenames in a LinkedList.

 - Make a method in Lib.java that compares two Linked Lists (in this case they&#39;ll be the remote files linked list and local files linked).
 This will have O(n^2) complexity, as it will compare each item from each linked list, hence running in a nested loop.
-While running in a loop, it will call the delete file method for the item that is present in both the linked lists.
+While running in a loop, it will append each item that is present in both the linked lists to a linked list, which is going to be returned at the end of the function call.
+That list will later be passed on to the delete method to delete those files.

 - Fix either GUI.java or OperatingSystem.java so that the database doesn&#39;t save setting until the monitoring has started correctly.